Endotrivial modules for finite groups via homotopy theory: Computations

 \subsection{$p$--solvable groups}

-When $G$ is a $p$--solvable group, it is proved in \cite{NR12}, building on \cite{CMT11}, that $T_k(G,S) \cong \Hom(G_0,k^\times)$, at least when $k$ is algebraically closed, and $G = G_0$ when the $p$--rank is two or more by \cite[Thm.~2.2]{goldschmidt70}.
-The proof in \cite{NR12,CMT11} reduces to the case $G=AH$, where $A$ is an elementary abelian $p$--group, and $H$ is a normal $p'$--group, and appeal to the classification of the finite simple groups in the proof of the last statement, albeit in a mild way.
-By Theorem~\ref{main} the statement is equivalent to that $H^1(\Oep(G);k^\times) \cong \Hom(G_0,k^\times)$.
-We will not reprove this isomorphism here, but would like to make two remarks:
+When $G$ is a $p$--solvable group, it is proved in \cite{NR12}, building on \cite{CMT11}, that $\TS \cong \Hom(G_0,k^\times)$, at least when $k$ is algebraically closed, and $G = G_0$ when the $p$--rank is two or more by \cite[Thm.~2.2]{goldschmidt70}.
+The proof in \cite{NR12,CMT11} reduces to the case $G=AH$, where $A$ is an elementary abelian $p$--group, and $H$ is a normal $p'$--group, and appeals to the classification of the finite simple groups in the proof of the last statement, albeit in a mild way.
+By Theorem~\ref{main} the statement is equivalent to the isomorphism $H^1(\Oep(G);k^\times) \cong \Hom(G_0,k^\times)$.
+We will not reprove this isomorphism here, but would like to make two remarks: First, we have the following result. \begin{thrm} Suppose that $G=AH$ with $H$ a normal $p'$--group and $A$ a non-trivial elementary abelian $p$--group.
+Then $\TS \cong \lim^0_{V \in \calF_{\calA_p(A)}}\!\Hom(C_H(V),k^\times)$. \end{thrm} \begin{proof} Note that $\calF^*_p(A) \cong \calF^*_p(G)$, and in particular $|\calF^*_p(G)|$ is contractible. so the result follows from Theorem~\ref{centralizerthm}, also using that $(C_H(V) )_{p'}\xrightcong (C_G(V))_{p'}$. \end{proof} It would obviously be interesting to have an identification of the right-hand side with $\Hom(G,k^\times)$, when $A$ has rank at least $2$, via a proof which did not use the classification of finite simple groups.